[border wall header art]

 Charlene Virts is a fiber artist who has been weaving and creating pine needle baskets and sculptural pieces for 40 years.
 Limit: 12 participants

-Bridging the Border/How Can You Help with Rita Danks
+Bridging the Border/How Can You Help with Rita Danks (offered Friday only)

 Many people ask how they can help.
 This class will present various ideas on how to help those at the border, as well as those in your community.
 Different examples will be shown in class from the various projects currently in use to serve many.
 Ideas will also be presented on how to network and obtain donations.

 Rita Danks has been an active volunteer with Samaritans and Voices from the Border for over 10 years.
 She has created various projects to help those most in need.
-She was also very involved with immigrant activities in the Cleaveland area before moving to Green Valley.
+She was also very involved with immigrant activities in the Cleveland area before moving to Green Valley.

-Dora's Story with Dora Rodriguez
+Dora's Story with Dora Rodriguez (offered Saturday only)

 In a life-saving attempt to flee El Salvador’s civil war in 1980, Dora Rodriguez was one of thirteen survivors found near death while crossing the border though the Sonoran Desert.
 Her story of bravery, tenacity and advocacy for migrants’ rights is inspiriting and life-giving.
 How can each of us inspire and give life to the people around us?
 Dora and her co-author Abbey Carpenter will lead the conversation.